-After spending the first two nights of our Vietnam tour in Hanoi, and another in Halong Bay, we travelled south – half way down Vietnam’s coast to our third destination; the hippest heritage town on the Vietnam trail – Hoi An.
+After spending the first two nights of our Vietnam tour in Hanoi, and another in Halong Bay, we travelled south – half way down Vietnam’s coast to our third destination.
+Hoi An is the hippest heritage town on the Vietnam and a UNESCO World Heritage site.

 I was totally captivated from the minute I set foot in Hoi An.
 It was dusk as we walked beside the Thu Bon River which flows through the town; flickering candles floated on the water and colourful lanterns were strung from moss-covered rooftops across narrow streets.
 We’d arrived in Hoi An on the night of the full moon.
 Magical.